 Whenever possible, insert a link for another person to view or download your research, survey results, resources, or more beneficial for your new landing page campaign.

-You’re with your CTAs should vary across industries.
-While specific industries may have traits that differ from country to country, there are similarities in how your audience interacts with information when it’s presented in these particular industries.
+You with your CTAs should vary across industries.
+While specific industries may have traits that differ from country to country, there are similarities in how your audience interacts with the information presented in these particular industries.

-While templates differ in formatting, most of the time, they follow these best practices to have a good as possible chance of converting people to customers.
+While templates differ in formatting, most of the time, they follow these best practices to have a chance of converting people to customers.

 Wherever possible, try to avoid duplicate CTAs.
 It is always better to have an answer to a question versus providing numerous options such as an “Apply” button, a “Request More Information” button, or “Take a Free Demo.”

-In some cases, people may not understand what exactly you want them to do.
+Sometimes, people may not understand what you want them to do.

 We would love to know what you think.
 Would you do us a favor and leave a comment if you have a moment?

 It enables us to improve upon everything we do.